FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: FineCops-Ref

-We generate hard negative images that bears slight differences from the original, such as alterations in objects, attributes, or relations.
-When dealing with simple positional relationships, we employ horizontal flips.
-For more intricate modifications involving objects and attributes, we utilize PowerPaint~\cite{zhuang2023task}, an exceptional image inpainting model offering versatility, to perform precise edits on the image.
-To guide PowerPaint in editing the image, we utilize LLM-generated replacements as textual guides and the bounding box as a mask.
+We generate hard negative images with subtle differences from the original, such as modifications to objects, attributes, or relations.
+For simple positional relationships, we employ horizontal flips.
+For more intricate modifications involving objects and attributes, we utilize PowerPaint~\cite{zhuang2023task}, an exceptional image inpainting model offering versatility, to perform precise edits on the images.
+To guide PowerPaint in editing the image, we utilize LLM-generated replacements as textual guides and the bounding boxes as masks.
 Overall, FineCops-Ref encompasses 5 distinct types of challenging negative images.
-Please refer to Appendix~\ref{sec:appendix_dataset_1} for more details.
+Further details on the data types, along with example expressions and images, can be found in Appendix~\ref{sec:appendix_dataset_1}.

-\textbf{Negative Data Debiasing.} During the generation of negative samples, it is inevitable that certain implausible and incoherent expressions, as well as unreasonable and easily distinguishable negative images, may emerge.
-To ensure the benchmark's quality, we employed various techniques to filter out these unsuitable samples and further improve the quality of the benchmark.
-For negative expressions, we employ the Adversarial Refinement technique proposed by SUGARCREPE~\cite{hsieh_sugarcrepe_2023}.
-It helps mitigate biases and unintended artifacts in the dataset.
+\textbf{Negative Data Debiasing.} During the generation of negative samples, some implausible or incoherent expressions, as well as unreasonable and easily distinguishable negative images, are inevitable.
+We employed several techniques to filter out unsuitable samples and improve the quality of the benchmark.
+For negative expressions, we employ the Adversarial Refinement technique proposed by SUGARCREPE~\cite{hsieh_sugarcrepe_2023}, which helps mitigate biases and unintended artifacts in the dataset.

-To ensure the exclusion of inappropriate and excessively unreasonable negative images, we employ a multi-step filtering process.
+To exclude inappropriate and excessively unreasonable negative images, we employ a multi-step filtering process.
 First, we use CLIP~\cite{radford2021learning} to ensure that the similarity between the negative text and the positive image is lower than the similarity between the positive text and the positive image.
-Next, we apply a diffusion-generated inspection model, DIRE~\cite{wang2023dire}, to filter out excessively unnatural images, excluding those with scores exceeding 0.2.
-Subsequently, we use DINOv2~\cite{oquab2023dinov2} to compute the image-image similarity between the positive and negative images, retaining the one with the highest DINOv2 score from the 10 candidate negative images.
+Next, we apply the diffusion-generated inspection model DIRE~\cite{wang2023dire} to filter out excessively unnatural images, excluding those with scores above 0.2.
+Finally, we use DINOv2~\cite{oquab2023dinov2} to compute the image-image similarity between the positive image and the generated negative images, retaining the candidate negative image with the highest DINOv2 score from a set of 10 candidates, thereby minimizing noise.